 Editor's note: How TFT is created/allocated is FFS.

 1. 5G RAN decides that the UE should be handed over to the E-UTRAN.
-The 5G RAN sends a Handover Required (Target eNB ID, Source to Target Transparent Container) message to the AMF.
+The 5G RAN sends a Handover Required (Target eNB ID, Source to Target Transparent Container, information of active QoS flows) message to the AMF.
+The information of active QoS flows indicates QoS flows which have downlink or uplink data transmission.